Rahul2k1/Excel-EDA/README.md

 # Excel-EDA
-Basic data cleaning &amp; analysis using MS-Excel on different datasets.
+Data wrangling &amp; analysis using MS-Excel on different datasets.